+In this section we will use the file based idempotent repository

+'''

-In this section we will use the file based idempotent repository org.apache.camel.processor.idempotent.FileIdempotentRepository instead of the in-memory based that is used as default.
+org.apache.camel.processor.idempotent.FileIdempotentRepository instead of the in-memory based that is used as default.

+'''

 This repository uses a 1st level cache to avoid reading the file repository.
 It will only use the file repository to store the content of the 1st level cache.
 Thereby the repository can survive server restarts.
 It will load the content of the file into the 1st level cache upon startup.
-The file structure is very simple as it store the key in separate lines in the file.
-By default, the file store has a size limit of 1mb when the file grew larger Camel will truncate the file store be rebuilding the content by flushing the 1st level cache in a fresh empty file.
+The file structure is very simple as it stores the key in separate lines in the file.
+By default, the file store has a size limit of 1mb.
+When the file grows larger Camel will truncate the file store, rebuilding the content by flushing the 1st level cache into a fresh empty file.